Skip to main content

 • Charityworks is a paid, 12 month talent programme which gives you all the tools you need to build a career in the UK non-profit sector: https://www.charity-works.co.uk/graduate-programme/

-• The Charity Commission regulates the think tank sector and provides more information about sector activity: https://www.gov.uk/government/organisations/charity-commission
+• The Charity Commission regulates the think-tank sector and provides more information about sector activity: https://www.gov.uk/government/organisations/charity-commission

-• WonkComms for communications staff working within research institutions to share their practical experiences implementing revolutionary and evolutionary change using digital tools: https://wonkcomms.net/
+• WonkComms is for communications staff working within research institutions to share their practical experiences implementing revolutionary and evolutionary change using digital tools: https://wonkcomms.net/

 Application Guidance

-Each think tank uses their own application process, some use CVs and covering letters and some use application forms or dedicated application platforms.
+Each think-tank uses their own application process, some use CVs and covering letters and some use application forms or dedicated application platforms.
 Many organisations involved in this event use blind shortlisting procedures.
 Please check for details on each organisation’s website when they advertise vacancies.
 Despite these differences, all recruiters are looking for similar things and the guidelines below are applicable if you apply for jobs in our sector, or elsewhere.

 • Pay attention to detail and follow instructions.